konimarti/cache.c3l/README.md

 A zero-dependency **Least Recently Used (LRU) and Least Frequently Used (LFU) cache** for [C3](https://c3-lang.org/).
-It provides O(1) `get`/`set` by combining a hash map with a doubly-linked list.
+It provides O(1) `get`/`set` by combining a hash map with a doubly-linked list (for LRU) or frequency list (for LFU).

 > Works well for memoization, caching decoded assets, small DB query results, etc.